patriciomacadden/hobbit/README.md

 end
 ```

-Additionally, when a route gets called you have this methods available:
+When a route gets called you have this methods available:

 * `env`: The Rack environment.
 * `request`: a `Rack::Request` instance.